Joseph Kekuku

-Joseph Kekuku‘upenakana‘iapuniokamehameha Apuakehau, Jr. (1874/75 – January 16, 1932), better known as Joseph Kekuku, was a Hawaiian-American musician and the inventor of the steel guitar.
-He discovered the sound of the steel guitar after tinkering with an old Spanish guitar.
-Born in the Hawaiian Kingdom, Kekuku later immigrated to the contiguous United States in 1904 to pursue a successful career in music, where he lived until his death.
+Joseph Kekuku‘upenakana‘iapuniokamehameha Apuakehau Jr. (1874/75 – January 16, 1932), better known as Joseph Kekuku, was a Hawaiian-American musician and the inventor of the steel guitar.
+Born in the Hawaiian Kingdom, Kekuku immigrated to the contiguous United States in 1904 (following the US annexation of Hawaii) to pursue a successful career in music.
 In 1993, he was inducted into the Steel Guitar Hall of Fame.

 Biography

 Early life

-Joseph Kekuku‘upenakana‘iapuniokamehameha Apuakehau, Jr. was born in Laie, a village on the island of Oahu, Hawaii.
-Conflicting information surrounds his date of birth, either October 19 or December 19 in 1874, or December 29, 1875.
+Joseph Kekuku‘upenakana‘iapuniokamehameha Apuakehau Jr. was born in Laie, a village on the North Shore of Oʻahu, Hawaii.
+Conflicting information surrounds his date of birth, either October 19 or December 19, 1874, or December 29, 1875.
 When Joseph was 15, his cousin, Sam Nainoa, and he left for a boarding school in Honolulu.

 Discovery of the steel guitar

-In 1889 while attending the Kamehameha School for Boys, Kekuku accidentally discovered the sound of the steel guitar.
+In 1889, while attending the Kamehameha School for Boys, Kekuku accidentally invented the steel guitar technique.
 In an article first seen in 1932, C.S.
 DeLano, publisher of the "Hawaiian Music in Los Angeles", whose "Hawaiian Love Song" was the first original composition to be written for the Hawaiian steel guitar, said:

 '"Joseph told me that he was walking along a road in Honolulu 42 years ago, holding an old Spanish guitar, when he saw a rusty bolt on the ground.
 As he picked it up, the bolt accidentally vibrated one of the strings and produced a new tone that was rather pleasing.
 After practicing for a time with the metal bolt, Joe experimented with the back of a pocket knife, then with the back of a steel comb, and still later on with a highly polished steel [bar] very similar to the sort that is used today."'